Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 ```
 jjtjjtjjttttjtttjjjjttttjjjjjjjjtttjttjjtjjjjjjjtjjtjjjjjjtttjtttjjjjjjtjtjjtjjtttttttjttjjtjtjtjtjjjtttjtjtjjttttjtttttttjjjjjjjjjjtttttjtttjttjjjjjjjjjtjjttttjjjjjjjj
 ```
-Well, you can think of this ugly thing (pretty much what I see whenever someone makes me watch a soccer game) as our first random chain!
-The chain is made up of several ___time steps___, with each step taking only one of the two possible values in our system---either _j_ or _t_---also referred to as the possible
-___states___ allowed by the process.
+Well, you can think of this ugly sequence of letters (pretty much what I see whenever someone makes me watch a soccer game) as a _chain of events_.
+The chain is made up of several ___time steps___, with each step taking only one of the two possible values in our system---either _j_ or _t_---also referred to as the possible ___states___ allowed by the process.
 Finally, the pass from one state to another is called a ___transition___.
 Specifically, when dealing with just two states, only four different transitions are possible, in this case being
 - \\(t\rightarrow t\quad\\) passes completed by Torino
 - \\(t\rightarrow j\quad\\) Torino passes intercepted by Juventus
 - \\(j\rightarrow j\quad\\) passes completed by Juventus